-My research work covers two main areas and is carried out at the Fresh Produce Research Centre:
+My research work is carried out at the Fresh Produce Research Centre:

-I am supervising a KTP associate based in the East of England at Cambs Farm Growers (part of the G's group) to develop the use of LED lighting, and other agronomic manipulation techniques in the propagation of young vegetable transplants (BBSRC/Innovate funding)
+I am supervising a KTP associate (Ben Barnes) based in the East of England at Cambs Farm Growers (part of the G's group) to develop the use of LED lighting, and other agronomic manipulation techniques in the propagation of young vegetable transplants

 (Director of Studies)

 Towards precision inputs through improved understanding of the underlying causes of in-field variation in crop maturity and yield of lettuce.
 Yara Boubou.
-HDC studentship.
+AHDB studentship.

 Leafy vegetables - resilient roots for rapid establishment under variable soil conditions.
 Justin Roberts.
 Syngenta funded joint Studentship with University of Nottingham (Co-S, Prof Martin Broadley)